deniseddi/pacman/README.md

 **Commands**

 - PLACE: initial position of Pacman on the grid (X, Y, F) chosen by the user as an input.
-Must be a valid position
+Must be a valid position.
-- X: horizontal orientation on board
+- X: horizontal orientation on board.
-- Y: vertical orientation on the board
+- Y: vertical orientation on the board.
-- F: Pacman is ‘Facing’ NORTH, SOUTH, EAST or WEST
+- F: Pacman is ‘Facing’ NORTH, SOUTH, EAST or WEST.
-- 0,0 (X, Y): can be considered the most south west position on the grid
+- 0,0 (X, Y): can be considered the most south west position on the grid.

 PLACE has to be first valid command to be used, only after that, these commands can be followed, in no particular order: